Note: this list of places includes island features such as summits, but not islands as such.

 KnockfeerinaHillCnoc Fírinne A name in Irish, also Knockfierna an extra name in English(Ir.
 Cnoc Fírinne [LL], poss. 'hill of truth')LimerickCounty in Munster Province, in Binnion List, Volcanicastic Rocks Bedrock

 Height:288mOS 1:50k Mapsheet: 65Grid Reference: R45130 36144 Place visited by 59 members.
 Recently by: annem, garrettd, ciarraioch, TippHiker, JohnRea, TommyMc, John.geary, nickywood, Taisce, chelman7, Jana, Caherdavin1995, sarahryanowen, Stephblewitt, rgctobin I have visited this place: NO (You need to be a logged-in member to change this.)

 Cnoc Fírinne is strongly associated with fairies.
 Mentioned in Aodhagán Ó Rathaille's poems and in the Fionn tales, it was regarded as the seat of a deity or fairy-king called Donn Fírinne.
 It was also the focus of a Lughnasa gathering.
 It seems that Fíreann ('truth') is a re-interpretation of an old personal name Frigriu, with genitive Frigrinn.
 For origin of name, see Ó Maolfabhail, LECL.
 See Máire MacNeill, 'The Festival of Lughnasa' (pp. 201-06) for details of the festive assembly on the hill.
 Locally also spelt Knockfierna.

 Knockfeerina is the third highest hill in the West Limerick area and the 1184th highest in Ireland.
-Knockfeerina is the most northerly summit and also the most easterly in the W Limerick/N Kerry area.
-Trackback: https://mountainviews.ie/summit/965/
+Knockfeerina is the most northerly summit in the West Limerick area and also the most easterly.
+Linkback: https://mountainviews.ie/summit/965/